Windows OS Hub

 Rename s:\EFI\Microsoft\Boot\BCD2 BCD

-And delete the copy on Disk 0:
+Delete the BCD copy on Disk 0:

 Del P:\EFI\Microsoft\Boot\BCD2